smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

     ![The At Address Button](/images/keepers/deployAtAddress.png)

-1. Click the the **At Address** button to point the ABI to the deployed `CronUpkeepFactory` contract.
+1. Click the **At Address** button to point the ABI to the deployed `CronUpkeepFactory` contract.
 Remix prompts you to confirm that you want to interact with the contract using the ABI.

 1. After the ABI is configured, it is listed in the **Deployed Contracts** section of Remix with the callable functions from the `CronUpkeepFactory` contract.
 Click the `newCronUpkeep` button and follow the prompts in MetaMask to confirm the transaction.

 After the transaction is complete, a transaction hash appears in the terminal.
-This transaction has points to the creation of your Job Scheduler.
+This transaction points to the creation of your Job Scheduler.
 Use this transaction hash to find your contract address:

 1. Find the transaction hash in your terminal.